Classes

 Detailed Description

-Base class for solver classes using the SLEPc solvers which are selected based on flags passed to the eigenvalue problem solver context.
+Base namespace for solver classes using the SLEPc solvers which are selected based on flags passed to the eigenvalue problem solver context.
 Derived classes set the right flags to set the right solver.
-Note that: the AdditionalData structure is a dummy structure that currently exists for backward/forward compatibility only.

 SLEPcWrappers can be implemented in application codes in the following way: